Skip to Content

 Discuss Your Options with Lois M. Brenner, Esq.
 Today

 If have questions about pension plans and retirement assets, including how they can be divided and distributed in a New York divorce, please contact our team at Lois M. Brenner, Esq.
 We’re ready to put our experience to work for you.
-Contact our office at (646) 663-4546 to schedule your initial consultation with Lois Brenner.

-- Donna and Frank
+- Ben and Jill

 “Thank You, Thank You, Thank You!”